 Creeping in Through the Cracks

-Fear is a mighty strong emotion.
+Fear is an almighty strong emotion.
 It could be said to be the driving force behind our collective impotence.

 Why does it have so much force in our lives?